Sustainability

 Earth System Law is a framework for addressing interconnected environmental challenges (Du Toit & Kotzé, 2022).

 Social Cost of Carbon attempts to measures the compound impact of CO2e emissions on society.
 Sustainability is filled with complexities.
 CO2e emissions are complicated by biodiversity loss, child labor, slavery, poverty, chemical pollution, etc. - many issues become intertwined (TEDx Talks, 2020).
-One attempt to measure these complexities, is the Social Cost of Carbon (SCC) which is defined as “additional damage caused by an extra unit of emissions” (Kornek et al., 2021; Zhen, Tian & Ye, 2018).
+One attempt to measure these complexities, is the Social Cost of Carbon (SCC) which is defined as “additional damage caused by an extra unit of emissions” (Kornek et al., 2021; Zhen et al., 2018).
 For example the cost of damages caused by “one extra ton of carbon dioxide emissions” (Stanford University, 2021).
-SCC variations exist between countries (Tol, 2019) and regions (Wang, Ma & Wang, 2022).
+SCC variations exist between countries (Tol, 2019) and regions (Y. Wang et al., 2022).

 -